We wrestle with the world so often at times the only way to win is to walk away.

 We are over-punished when we make mistakes, much like Sha’Carri Richardson was suspended and left off the US roster over marijuana use, while Megan Rapinoe gets to celebrate CBD.
 We are penalized if we manage to achieve a piece of perfection, like Biles, like Nikole Hannah-Jones.

 “At some point when you have proven yourself and fought your way into institutions that were not built for you, when you’ve proven you can compete and excel at the highest level, you have to decide that you are done forcing yourself in,” Hannah-Jones said in a statement when she turned down tenure at the University of North Carolina at Chapel Hill.
-Her tenure offer was hollow, as the university had been complicit in baselessly denying the MacArthur Genius and Pulitzer Prize-winning journalist in the first place.
+Her tenure offer was hollow, as the university had been complicit in baselessly denying the MacArthur Genius and Pulitzer Prize-winning journalist a spot in the first place.
 We cannot out-excellence white spaces determined to uphold whiteness as a superpower.

 Hannah-Jones, along with Ta-Nehisi Coates, are taking their talents to Howard University, the mecca of historically Black colleges.
 It’s not entirely different from USA gymnast Jordan Chiles ditching oppressive coaches and racist training to take Biles up on the invitation to join her Black-owned gym, World Champions Centre, in Texas.

 Just three years ago, Chiles thought she’d lost her gymnastics dream.
 She’d been told both her body and her hair were too big.
 Having a voice of her own was conflated with anger.
 She was tired of fighting it.
 Now she’s at the Olympics for the first time.
 She stepped in to take the floor when Biles bowed out, helping Team USA win the silver medal.
 Chiles is on the team because she is an elite athlete.
 And Biles, another Black woman, saw that in her when white gymnastics culture tried to deny her.